-Brown rat The Brown Rat (also called the Norway rat) Rattus norvegicus is globally widespread and costs primary industry hundreds of millions of dollars per year.
-It has caused or contributed to the extinction or range
+Brown Rat Rattus norvegicus The Brown Rat or Norway Rat is globally widespread and costs primary industry hundreds of millions of dollars per year.
+It has caused or contributed to the extinction or range reduction

 Bullfrog The bullfrog is a large brownish or greenish frog (up to eight inches) with a skin fold around the ear.
 Bullfrogs are invading Salt Spring Island, having escaped from frog farms in other communities

 Rabbits Eastern cottontails and domestic European rabbits have been released on Salt Spring.
 They can easily destroy native plants and gardens.
 European rabbits excavate extensive burrow systems that have resulted in considerable damage in

 This large grey or black tree squirrel was introduced to Vancouver Island in the1960s.and its range has been expanded by wildlife rehabilitation centers.
 It may pose a significant risk to Garry oak tree reproduction.
 To

 Reduced predation and hunting pressure have allowed deer populations to increase on Salt Spring Island far above natural levels.
 A recent study in the Gulf Islands showed that deer have over-browsed native vegetation and reduced the diversity and abundance of birds.

 Information on deer-proofing, fencing and living with deer: